 - to be widely read in the genre(s).

-A hyper-aware critiquer has been trained to be sensitive to the intellectual reactions and emotional responses provoked by individual words, sentences, paragraphs, pages, and scenes.
+A hyper-aware critiquer is trained to be sensitive to the intellectual reactions and emotional responses provoked by individual words, sentences, paragraphs, pages, and scenes.
 That means that they’re paying attention to whatever stops them–be that a word, line, paragraph, page, scene.
 A stop could be what delights them.
 What’s boring.
 What’s confusing.
 Sometimes what stops them can be a perfectly placed intriguing element which can be celebrated in the “circle of joy;” more often it’s a question, a confusion, a dissatisfaction.
-Critiquers have to learn to identify their own reactions and confusions and not let them go unnoticed, or pass over them, or dismiss them.
+Critiquers have to learn to identify their own reactions and confusions and not let them go unnoticed, pass over them, or dismiss them.

 Critiquers are also drawing on their knowledge of the possibilities for good, commercial genre fiction.
-This is not one particular work(s).
+This knowledge is not one particular work(s).
 It’s more a range of possible successful work.
 It’s a spectrum of everything the critiquer has ever read–from poetically written literary to badly written page-turner.
 It emerges out of extensive reading and study of the genre.
 (Actual study.
 Actual analyzing with a highlighter sentences, pages, scenes, openings, endings, chapters, and whole novels.)
 However, let’s be clear that we’re not drawing on other fiction for ideas and story, plot, scene, or character ideas which would be plagiarizing.
 (Although we do occasionally recommend studying a title that solves a similar pertinent fiction challenge with great skill.)

 More resources on critiquing includes excellent resources on critiquing like checklists, recommendations, and more.